What is Geo-Targeting ?

 What are the requirements ?

-In order to use Geo-targeting, four conditions must be met :
+In order to use Geo-customizing, four conditions must be met :

-You need to have a premium account (or a free trial) ; if necessary you can upgrade your current account from the Control Panel.
+1. You need to have a Premium account ; if necessary you can upgrade here.

-Your site must accept JavaScript.
+2. Your site must accept JavaScript.
 This is pretty much standard but some blogs or social network sites may not allow this language to be used.
+Note that Wix sites do not accept JavaScript: as a result geo-customizing can not be used on them.

-You need to use the tool on your own site.
-Geo-targeting for your account will only work for the site address that you entered in the Control Panel's administrative section.
+4. You need to use the tool on your own site.
+Geo-customizing for your account will only work for the URL that you entered in the Settings.

-Once these conditions are met you can start targeting your content.
-The first thing to do is add a small piece of JavaScript code inside your HTML <head> area :
+Once these conditions are met you can start geo-customizing your content.
+The first thing to do is add a small piece of JavaScript code inside your HTML <head> area:

 The script above will create a JavaScript array variable named geo.
 That array will contain the following data which can then be accessed with JavaScript anywhere on your page to display the appropriate content.